aprilW0829/FemXpress/README.md

 ```

 ## Usage
 The current version of FemXpress was only developed based on single-cell sequencing data from 10×Genomics.
+The details of the input of FemXpress can be found in the [input](https://github.com/wangxin970829/FemXpress/tree/main/test/input)

 It consists of two running steps:
 ### Step 1 :
 To obtain pre-processed barcode-SNP matrix based on the alignment bam file from cellranger’s output.
 According to how it works, it needs to have the following input files: BAM file for CellRanger alignment output, cell tag file (which can be meta information file that has been processed by Seurat)(possorted_genome_bam.bam), reference genome sequence file(.fa), and rmsk file.For instance: